Ganeshbabur2000/TSF-Computer-Vision-IOT--Face-Mask-DETECTION-Task/README.md

 Here is the code of the project am working on!
 Project Name : Face Mask Detection

-I ve Provided a dataset which cosist of two folder
+I ve Provided a dataset link which cosist of two folder
 1. with mask     - it consist Images of people wearing mask.
 2. without mask  - it consist Images of people not wearing the mask.